Kubernetes Developer Workshop

 kubectl describe svc {service-name}

-📡 Connect the API to MongoDB Service
+📡 Connect the API to the PostgreSQL Service

 🌍 Expose the Data API externally

 We can create a different type of Service in front of the data API, in order to expose it outside of the cluster and also to the internet.
 To do this use a Service with the type LoadBalancer, this will be picked up by Azure and a public IP assigned and traffic routed through an Azure LoadBalancer in front of the cluster.
 How this happens is well outside of the scope of this workshop.
+Once again the selector is very important, it should match the label on the pods, which in this case is app: nanomon-api, without this the service can not know which pods it should route traffic to.

 We can also change the port at the Service level, so the port exposed by the Service doesn't need to match the one that the container is listening on.
 In this case we'll re-map the port to 80.